The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Typical Passengers on Stray

 Stray boasts tours for 20-something-year-old backpackers wanting to get more off the beaten track.
 While you will find a diverse range of ages and nationalities, Stray passengers are more likely to be anywhere between 18-30 years old.
 There is usually a ratio of more females to males, mainly coming from the UK, Europe and the US.
-Expect group sizes to fill a large coach bus in the peak season and smaller groups to fill minibuses in the low season.
-Stray Journey Tours typically have a smaller group size to a maximum of 24 people.
+They typically have a smaller group size to a maximum of 24 people.

 For more tours for younger travellers, check out The 10 Best Backpacker Bus Tours in New Zealand.